Interactions between teaching assistants and students boost engagement in physics labs: Results

 \subsection{Descriptives of TA teaching style and engagement results}

-We observed a high amount of variability between the 16 TA sections, as summarized in Table~\ref{dat}.
-This wide variation in TA style is evident in the recorded number of behaviors outside the standard TA script ($5.9\pm2.6$) and the frequency of classroom announcements ($0.13\pm0.14$).
-The frequency of interactions across the sections was $1.31\pm0.42$.
-On average, 63\% of the interactions were initiated by the TAs,\footnote{The proportion of TA-initiated interactions we recorded agrees with the proportion reported in Ref.~\onlinecite{Scherr:2006}.} while the rest (except for a small number of interactions with no marked initiator) were initiated by students.
+We observed a high amount of variability between the 16 lab sections, as summarized in Tables \ref{breakdown} and \ref{dat}.
+This wide variation in TA style is evident in the recorded number of behaviors outside the standard TA script ($9.4\pm4.6$).
+The number of interactions per minute across the sections was $1.31\pm0.42$.
+365 (or 65\%) of the 564 interactions were initiated by the TAs,\footnote{The proportion of TA-initiated interactions we recorded agrees with the proportion reported in Ref.~\onlinecite{Scherr:2006}.} while the rest (except for 23 interactions with no marked initiator) were initiated by students.
 Lastly, the ratio of short to long interactions was $2.8\pm1.3$; the majority of interactions were less than 1 minute long.

 The student engagement results show a very high fractional engagement, at $0.88\pm0.08$, through the first three engagement snapshots.